Alexander-K-byte/IoT-project/README.md

 # IoT-project
-design facial recognition system with ultrasonic distance sensor interface
+design facial recognition system with ultrasonic distance sensor interface (once we have working prototype, script will be uploaded)

 ## Concept
 Tasked with coming up with unique prototype to demonstrate IoT knowledge gained during course, this is a collaboration between me (Alexander Kerr) and my class colleague, Toni Mansikka.